 Frankenstein; or, The Modern Prometheus

-Creator(s): Mary Shelley |
+creator(s): Mary Shelley |

-Medium: book | audiobook |
+medium(s): book | audiobook |

-Date Reviewed: 6 February 2023
+date reviewed: 6 February 2023

-Rating: ❤️❤️❤️❤️🖤
+rating: ❤️❤️❤️❤️🖤

 I haven’t read this in over a decade, so I recently decided to listen to an audiobook version and see how I liked it this time through.
 The overall story is excellent!
 I found particularly compelling the question of scientific (and technological) responsibility, and the creature’s railing against his creator at Chamonix in the middle of the book struck me as almost Job-like.
 I wasn’t expecting the Chamonix scene to resonate with me as much as the tech allegory, but it will also stay with me, I think.
 Maybe it’s my modern reader’s eyes (or general familiarity with the book, but I found that this time, I didn’t have a lot of patience for some of the extended expressions of melancholy or the “travelogue” aspects of the book.
 I also found the nested epistolary structure to sometimes strain my suspension of disbelief.
 That said, those are ultimately minor complaints!